Curt Renshaw: Naval career

-Ashore, he served as Executive Assistant to the Vice Chief of Naval Operations, Special Assistant to the Assistant Chairman, Joint Chiefs of Staff, Detailer and Deputy Director, Surface Warfare Officer Assignments in the Bureau of Naval Personnel, and in the Commander, Naval Surface Forces Command staff.
-He assumed duties as Deputy Commander, U.S. Naval Forces Central Command in June 2019, in Manama, Bahrain.
-In that role, he was also the Deputy Commander, U.S. Fifth Fleet.
+Ashore, he served as Executive Assistant to the Vice Chief of Naval Operations, Special Assistant to the Assistant Chairman, Joint Chiefs of Staff, Detailer and deputy director, Surface Warfare Officer Assignments in the Bureau of Naval Personnel, and in the Commander, Naval Surface Forces Command staff.
+He assumed duties as the deputy commander of United States Naval Forces Central Command in June 2019, in Manama, Bahrain.
+In that role, he was also the deputy commander of the United States Fifth Fleet.

 Renshaw commanded Carrier Strike Group 8, based out of Norfolk, Virginia, from August 2021 to May 2022.
 During his tenure, it became the first U.S. carrier strike group to be placed under NATO command.
 In March 2022 he was assigned as director of operations of United States Central Command at MacDill Air Force Base, Florida.
 In June 2025, he was nominated for promotion to vice admiral and assignment as the commander of United States Naval Forces Central Command, United States Fifth Fleet, and Combined Maritime Forces.
+He took command in October 2025.

+During the Iran–United States war that began on 28 February 2026, Renshaw has led the naval engagement against the Iranian Navy.

 Renshaw's awards include the Defense Superior Service Medal, Legion of Merit (two awards), Navy Meritorious Service Medal (four awards), Navy Commendation Medal (three awards) and the Navy Achievement Medal (two awards) and other various personal, unit, and service awards.